Preventing Kinked and Buckled Bends with a Plug Mandrel BenderWritten by Mike Thomas | read

 What causes kinked or buckled bends?

 One of the main reasons a tube may be kinking or buckling during the bend has to do with the hardness of the material.
-When a material is too hard it may not compress on the inside radius of the bend.
-This lack of compression forces the material to push in toward the center line of the tube.
+When a material is too hard, it may not compress on the inside radius of the bend.
+This lack of compression forces the material to push toward the tube's center line.

-Like many common tube bending issues, most often kinked or buckled bends can be prevented by properly setting up your tooling.
-The importance of proper tooling set up cannot be overstated.
+Like many common tube bending issues, kinked or buckled bends can be prevented by properly setting up your tooling.
+The importance of a proper tooling setup cannot be overstated.

-However, when the tube buckles and is still within the wall factor and the diameter of the bend then a plug mandrel is often the best solution.
+However, when the tube buckles and is still within the wall factor and the diameter of the bend, a plug mandrel is often the best solution.

 Why use a plug mandrel bender?

 The purpose of a plug mandrel is to prevent the tube from flattening while bending without wrinkles or kinks.
-Plug mandrels are an inexpensive, easy to maintain solution that cause little drag.
+Plug mandrels are an inexpensive, easy-to-maintain solution that causes little drag.

 A mandrel is a good solution for kinks or buckling because it supports the material through the bend.
-So even hard materials can be bend with minimal fuss.
+So even hard materials can be bent with minimal fuss.